bbeesley/trakt-to-letterboxd/README.md

 ## Usage

+### Note
+I haven't added unit tests and published to npm yet, bear with me.
+If you cant wait to use it then just clone the repo, run `yarn && yarn compile` in the repo directory, then run `./dist/ttl.js --help`.

 The easiest way to use this currently is with npx.
 You can install that globally with `yarn global add npx` or `npm i -g npx`.
 Once you have that, just run:

 ```sh